pboling/seed_migration/README.md

 ### Generate a new migration

-`SeedMigration` adds a new rails generator :
+You can use the generator :

 ```ruby
 rails g seed_migration AddFoo